AdobeDocs/analytics-2.0-apis/bdia.md

 ```

 ## Removing Data from Analytics
-If incorrect or sensitive data (PII) is ingested via Streaming Data Collection, there is no productized method to remove this data.
+If incorrect or sensitive data (PII) is ingested via BDIA, there is no productized method to remove this data.
 Engineering Services can assist customers in removing data that was accidentally inserted, but that will require a separate service engagement per incident.

 ## CSV Column and Query String Reference
-The following columns are supported in the SDC file format.
+The following columns are supported in the BDIA file format.

 Header/Column Name | Query String Param Equivalent | Field Description
 --|--|--